Omikhleia/omikhleia-sile-packages/examples/README.md

 big examples in the main documentation.
 The text is somewhat nonsensical, with bits of actual explanations mixed with random quotes.

+## Sample curriculum vitae

+A fake _résumé_ of some Sherlock Holmes guy, used as a "sample test" for the **omicv** class.
+The information in it might not be very canonical, but it serves its purpose.

 ## Examples for the TEI dictionary class and package

 A small XML (TEI) lexicon (Almaqerin-French) and the corresponding PDF, to